sycamore-rs/sycamore/docs/markdown/basics/reactivity.md

 Instead of relying on a Virtual DOM (VDOM), Sycamore uses fine-grained reactivity to keep the DOM and state in sync.
 In fact, the reactivity part of Sycamore can be used on its own without the DOM rendering part.

+## Signal

 Reactivity is based on reactive primitives.
+A `Signal` is data that is reactive.
 Here is an example:

 ```rust
 use sycamore::prelude::*;